yeojustin/Data-Analytics-Projects/README.md

 # Machine-Learning-Projects

-## I upload all my external projects and competitions here.
+I upload all my external projects and competitions here.
 Feel free to check it out.
 Still work in progress!
-Currently working on kNN, regression and EDA stuff.
+Currently working on kNN, regression and EDA stuff...